openhab/openhab-docs/configuration/rules-dsl.md

 All rules of a file share a common execution context, i.e. they can access and exchange variables with each other.
 It therefore makes sense to have different rule files for different use-cases or categories.

+### File Name ###

+Rules must be of the form `[rulename.rules]`, where `rulename` is the name of your rule, and the extension of the file name is `.rules`.
+Note: The UNDERSCORE character `(_)` may not be used in the file name. openHAB will load a file with the UDNERSCORE character, but will not execute the rules contained in the file.

 ### IDE Support

 The [Eclipse SmartHome Designer]({{base}}/configuration/editors.html#esh-designer) offers support for rules building.